 2. Take a wet-but-not-dripping, clean cloth to further release any stubborn dirt, and pickup all additional buildup.

-3. If there is dirt or mud thickly caked on that does not come off with just water, we recommend Saddle Soap.
-Apply with a damp cloth, rubbing a small amount into a lather on the cloth, using gentle pressure to lift persistent dirt from the leather.
+3. If there is dirt or mud thickly caked on that does not come off with just water, we recommend our Leather Boot Cleaner.
+This can be applied directly to the leather, followed by gentle pressure with a horsehair brush to lift persistent dirt from the leather.

-4. Using a clean, dry cloth, remove any excess water and/or excess Saddle Soap, if used.
+4. Using a clean, dry cloth, remove any excess water and/or excess cleaner, if used.

 5. Air dry only — quickly drying with heat can shrink, deform and otherwise crack the leather.

-Suede Exception: for any suede boots, do not use Saddle Soap, and instead use a special suede brush that will smooth and even out the nap (the fine fibers standing up on the surface) of the suede.
+Suede Exception: for any suede boots, do not use our Leather Boot Cleaner, and instead use a special suede brush that will smooth and even out the nap (the fine fibers standing up on the surface) of the suede.

 Just like your skin, leather becomes dry and needs to be reconditioned to retain its strength, prevent cracking and therefore prolong its lifespan.
 Frequency of conditioning is dependent on three things: the leather, your lifestyle and the climate in which you live.